-Shonagh's most recent compositions, Burns: A Lost Legacy & Armour: A Herstory of the Scottish Bard, produced by Fearless Players, successfully concluded a full run of the Edinburgh Festival Fringe 2019 with four and five star reviews and being nominated for Musical Theatre Review's Best New Musical Award.
-For both shows, Shonagh received a special award for score composition from Musical Theatre Review.
-Her musical Home From Here: A Scottish Musical was showcased at BEAM2018 (Mercury Musical Developments, Musical Theatre Network) alongside 5 other new works from Scotland and went on to be workshopped at the Scottish Youth Theatre in March 2018.
+Since the formation of Fearless Players, it has produced four pieces of theatre spanning various forms of storytelling.
+Armour: A Herstory of the Scottish Bard & Burns: A Lost Legacy, which Murray wrote, successfully concluded a full run of the Edinburgh Festival Fringe 2019 with four and five star reviews and being nominated for Musical Theatre Review's Best New Musical Award.
+For both shows, Murray received a special award for score composition from Musical Theatre Review.

-In her capacity as a singer, Shonagh has performed live and in studios with fellow musicians such as Fat Suit, Roddy Hart, Tommy Reilly, Angus Munro, London Contemporary Voices, the Glasgow Gospel Choir, Hannah Jackson and many more.
-Fun fact - Shonagh can be heard on the the opening song of zombie musical Anna and the Apocalypse, a brand new film released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.
+In her capacity as a singer, Murray has performed live and in studios with fellow musicians such as Fat Suit, Roddy Hart, Tommy Reilly, Angus Munro, London Contemporary Voices, the Glasgow Gospel Choir, Hannah Jackson and more.
+Murray can be heard on the opening song of zombie musical Anna and the Apocalypse, a brand new film released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.

 Currently, Murray is working with Capital Theatres and Pitlochry Festival Theatre to bring her newest musical Nessie to the stage.